 The game is exhilarating and claiming the top of the leaderboard is as satisfying as any other .io game.
 As you slice and dice your opponents, you gain stat boosts such as speed, stamina, and a stronger horn.
 However, if you are sliced yourself, it’s back to square one.
 Similar to many .io games, Narwhale.io offers players a myriad of skins with which to customize their narwhals.

 Unlike Starwhals, Bonk.io matches can hold more than 20 players.
 The browser game also offers an additional mode called Narwhale Ball.
 In the spirit of Rocket League, Narwhale Ball loosely mixes soccer rules with the same frantic gameplay offered in Narwhale.io.

 As mentioned above, there are hundreds of Agar.io clones in the market.
 If you’re going to play one, though, it should be Eatme.io.
 Instead of cells, players take control of fish and literally poop on their enemies to slow them down.
 The basics of the game, such as splitting up and eating to increase your size, are essentially the same as Agar.io.
 What actually sets the game apart is the level of depth.

-Eatme.io is for those gamers who love to grind and level up their characters in RPG games.
+Eatme.io is for those gamers who love to grind and level up their characters in Unblocked Games 66.
 The game has tons of unlockable sea creatures with their own unique stats and abilities.
 Each of these creatures can level up and many have evolutions as well.